-Whether you are a small Business owner or a massive corporation, your business entity must adhere to the vast body of business related law and regulations, not only in Pennsylvania, but depending upon your business practices, at the federal level as well.
-It would behoove you to seek out the expertise of a business law attorney to assist you as you manage your business.
+Whether you are a small business owner or a massive corporation, your business entity must adhere to the vast body of business-related law and regulations, not only in Pennsylvania but, depending upon your business practices, at the federal level as well.
+It would behoove you to seek out the expertise of a Business Law Attorney to assist you as you manage your business.

-The Law Offices of Greg Prosmushkin, P.C. is eager to assist you in legally maintaining and protecting your business.
+The Law Offices of Greg Prosmushkin, P.C. are eager to assist you in legally maintaining and protecting your business.
 Whether you are just starting out or are anticipating litigious action, we can help you.

 Among the first steps and most important decisions you must make concerning your business is entity selection.
 This refers to determining the classification of your business.
 You will make this decision based upon the benefits and liabilities conveyed by each type and which one best services your business.
 There are many options available, including: limited liability company (LLC), limited liability partnership (LLP), S corporation, nonprofit, and others.
 A business lawyer will help you to determine which entity is best for you.

 How an Attorney Can Aid Your Business